elastiflow/helm-chart-netobserv/examples/flow_os_simple_gke/README.md

 kubectl get ingress elastiflow-os-dashboards -o=jsonpath='{.status.loadBalancer.ingress[0].ip}'
 ```

-Now you can navigate to the obtained IP in the browser (assumed you have access to the private network), using `admin`/`Elast1flow!` user/pass, global tenant, and explore the data.
+Now you can navigate to the obtained IP in your browser (assuming you have access to the private network), using `admin`/`Elast1flow!` as the user/password.
+Select "global tenant", and explore the data.

 ## Hints